nitzpo/BLEClicker/README.md

 The USB [Device Class Definition for HID](http://www.usb.org/developers/hidpage/HID1_11.pdf) is not a very nice read (gently speaking).
 I found there the report data structure to send through the HID device, in the Device Class Definition for HID, Appendix B, section 1.
 [This guide from MBED documentation](https://docs.mbed.com/docs/ble-hid/en/latest/api/md_doc_HID.html) helped too.

 ### Connection Settings
-After getting everything to work (oh the relief), there was an annoying delay between clicks.
+After getting everything to work (oh the relief..), there was an annoying delay between clicks.
 This was caused becuase of the default BLE connection paramters set for Project Zero.
 Those did not fit well for the Clicker application.
 The changes can be viewed in [the commit](https://github.com/nitzpo/BLEClicker/commit/f478bee60f3078e5f2ac08ca178c05275e0dcd72).

 ## Pictures
 ![screenshot_2017-03-07-21-18-50](https://cloud.githubusercontent.com/assets/9297302/23674215/caf6bb32-037d-11e7-84aa-1e24a19f5160.png)